 When the temperature drops, it seems that so does our desire to be healthy.
-We tend to spend more times indoors, sit around and pack on the pounds.
+We tend to spend more time indoors, sit around and pack on the pounds.
 Whatever the reason, cold-weather habits emerge and we get caught up in an unhealthy routine.

 We’ve found some great snacks to help keep you full, fuelled and satisfied.
 These healthy cold-weather options don’t taste like replacements for your favourite snacks either.
 The key is to not get bored with your healthy-eating plan.
 Change it up and try these winter snack ideas!

 The problem with hot apple pie is the crust and other sugary additives.
-Instead simply slice up a few apples and heat them at approximately 150C until slightly browned.
+Instead, simply slice up a few apples and heat them at approximately 150C until slightly browned.
 Add them to a bowl of low-fat yoghurt and you’ve got yourself a natural and healthy treat.

 Sunflower and pumpkin seeds are a great alternative to snacking on salty peanuts or cashews.
 You’d be surprised when you grab a handful of nuts here and there, you’ve unknowingly added hundreds of calories to your diet.
 It’s better to snack on seeds for different nutrients; plus, they’re still filling.
 If you don’t just want to snack on seeds, try adding making protein balls using seeds.